Useful information on the topic of coins in Switzerland is available on this page.

 The 20-centime coins of the years 1881 to 1938 were minted in pure nickel.
 Since present-day coins have a different alloy, pure nickel coins are not accepted by vending machines.

 The 20-centime coins in pure nickel were withdrawn from circulation as per 1 January 2004.
-The Swiss National Bank continues to exchange them at face value.
+The SNB continues to exchange them at full nominal value.

 10-centime coins